Dedeariez/aplikasi-absensi-guru/INSTRUCTIONS.md

 );
 -- Atur agar RLS aktif untuk tabel ini alter table public.profiles enable row level security;
--- Policy: Pengguna bisa melihat semua profil, mengubah profil sendiri, dan super admin bisa menghapus. create policy "Public profiles are viewable by everyone." on public.profiles for select using (true);
+-- Policy: Pengguna bisa melihat semua profil, mengubah profil sendiri, dan super admin bisa mengubah dan menghapus. create policy "Public profiles are viewable by everyone." on public.profiles for select using (true);
 create policy "Users can insert their own profile." on public.profiles for insert with check (auth.uid() = id);
-create policy "Users can update own profile." on public.profiles for update using (auth.uid() = id);
+create policy "Users can update own profile and Super Admins can update any." on public.profiles for update using (auth.uid() = id or is_super_admin());
 create policy "Super Admins can delete users." on public.profiles for delete using (is_super_admin());